gchure/phd/src/chapter_02/section_03_introduction.md

-[@garcia2011; @brewster2014; @weinert2014] and the work of Monod, Wyman, and Changeux [@monod1965], we present a statistical mechanical rendering of allostery in the context of induction and corepression (shown schematically in @Fig:inducible_types and henceforth referred to as the MWC model) and use it as the basis of parameter-free predictions which we then test experimentally.
+[@garcia2011; @brewster2014; @weinert2014] and the work of Monod, Wyman, and Changeux [@monod1965], we present a statistical mechanical rendering of allostery in the context of induction and corepression (shown schematically in @Fig:inducible_types and henceforth referred to as the MWC model), and use it as the basis of parameter-free predictions which we then test experimentally.
 More specifically, we study the simple repression motif – a widespread bacterial genetic regulatory architecture in which binding of a